crator55/Test/README.md

 # Test
-Steps to installetion:
+Steps to installation:
-1.change to the directori downloaded
+1.Change to the directory recently downloaded
 2.npm install
 3.npm start